 We are here to serve you.
 Healing through yoga is possible.
 THE WORTHY LOTUS (TWL) is the next generation of personal wellness.
-Created for a diverse audience of enthusiasts who wish to use yoga as a tool of empowerment to manage their personal health issues with knowledge, coaching and self-discipline.
+Created for a diverse audience of enthusiasts who wish to use yoga as a tool of empowerment to add value to their health and wellness with knowledge, coaching and self-discipline.

-Therapeutic yoga programs are our specialty.
-We work with you to develop a customized program for your individual needs.
+We will work with you to develop a customized program for your individual needs.
 Emotional and physical healing practices are designed for your unique experience.
-Click on the Yoga Therapy page for more information.
+Click on the Yoga private page for more information.

-TWL uses yoga as a therapeutic tool to promote wellness of mind body and spirit.
+TWL uses yoga as a healing tool to promote wellness of mind body and spirit.
 Take a moment and browse our site.
 As you navigate the pages, inhale and exhale deeply.
-We look forward to working with you on your healing journey!
+We look forward to working with you on your life journey!

 We know for sure that our bodies are designed to fully thrive.
 We have the ability to impact our vitality with ways that include proper nutrition, body movement, mindful activities, emotional and mental well being.

 “Be as flexible as nature.
 Your body is a physical expression of your belief about the world.”

 Life teaches us many lessons, when we are paying attention.
 These lessons come in many ways.
 As I continue on my life’s journey I find that practicing gratitude helps us to remain humble, be more able to forgive and embrace our perfect imperfections.